AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/whatsChanged.md

 * Deleted or moved to another location: 'en/prepare-before-hackday.md'
 * Deleted or moved to another location: 'en/prepare-an-environment-machine.md'
 * Deleted or moved to another location: 'en/preparations.md'
+* Deleted or moved to another location: 'en/openjdk-projects/system-under-test.md'
+* Deleted or moved to another location: 'en/openjdk-projects/maven-dependencies.md'
+* Deleted or moved to another location: 'en/openjdk-projects/kulla-pom-xml.md'
+* Deleted or moved to another location: 'en/openjdk-projects/kulla.md'
+* Deleted or moved to another location: 'en/openjdk-projects/jmh-result.md'
+* Deleted or moved to another location: 'en/openjdk-projects/jmh.md'
+* Deleted or moved to another location: 'en/openjdk-projects/jmh-benchmark.md'
+* Deleted or moved to another location: 'en/openjdk-projects/analysisusingR.md'
 * Deleted or moved to another location: 'en/intermediate-steps/command-line_arguments_for_build_performance_optimisation.md'
 * Deleted or moved to another location: 'en/intermediate-steps/change_the_stringbufferjava_class_to_add_the_below_method.md'
 * Deleted or moved to another location: 'en/intermediate-steps/change_the_randomjava_class_to_amend_the_below_method.md'